marano/blog/_posts/2015-03-16-mixin-libraries-ftw.markdown

 ##Nib

-[Nib](http://tj.github.io/nib/) is the best (and only) mixin library for Stylus. it has some awesome features and is pretty easy to use.<br>
+[Nib](http://tj.github.io/nib/) is the best (and only) mixin library for Stylus at the moment.
+It has some awesome features and is pretty easy to use.<br>
 One amazing mixin of this library is the __Reset__.
-Putting this simple line:
+<br>Putting this simple line:

 {% highlight sass linenos %}
 global-reset()